mkner/basic-pid/docs/examples.rst

 The handler function is where the PID controller is used.
-The PID is running in **Iterate Mode** so the timestep integrations are handled in sync with the time interval used to call the handler function.
+The PID is running in **Iterate Mode** so the timestep integrations are handled manually and in sync with the time interval used to call the handler function.
+The velocity supplied by the Wheel object is read and averaged via the buffer to smooth out some of fluctuations that occur with the wheel encoders and their sensors.
+This average is used for the PID as the current velocity.
+The buffering parameters can be adjusted based on the response of the wheels and their encoders from field testing.

 The following is adapted from the working code an operational Autonomous Mobile Robotic system.